markjivko/rpg/readme.txt

   * **Themes**: you can now safely edit your own themes directly from the browser with auto-update enabled
   * Chat Room: Messages can be deleted by authors; removed "message sent" sound and other improvements
   * **Messages i18n**: messages are now stored as JSON configuration objects instead of plain HTML, resulting in a much smaller database footprint and dynamic templating of messages
-  * **Game Masters**: Promote/demote players to game masters, allowing them more control over the game i.e. console, Game Arena and others; game masters can promote/demote other players including themselves but not super-admins; super-admins are the only ones allowed to access administrative parts of the game, such as the `Dashboard`, `Themes`, `Game Mechanics` etc.
+  * **Game masters**: Promote/demote players to game masters, allowing them more control over the game i.e. console, Game Arena and others; game masters can promote/demote other players including themselves but not super-admins; super-admins are the only ones allowed to access administrative parts of the game, such as the `Dashboard`, `Themes`, `Game Mechanics` etc.
   * **Item unlocked** notifications
 * Bug fixes
   * Multisite (MU): Network Admin menu